hytechclub/web-101/Week01/README.md

 - Visual Studio Code
 - Google Chrome (have the students set the default Browser to Chrome)

+### Hello HTML Challenge
+With any remaining time, have the students complete the [Hello HTML Challenge](HelloHtmlChallenge.md) to make sure they grasp the basic HTML concepts.

 ## Suggested Schedule
 | Activity | Time |
 |-|-|